isaaclyman/novel-word-count-obsidian/README.md

 Alternately, you can set the `wordcount` property to `false`.
 This property must always be lowercase and may not contain hyphens or underscores.

+For another way to include/exclude certain notes, see the "Include file/folder names" setting description.

 <img src="property-wordcount.png" alt="Obsidian properties with a single property 'wordcount' set to an empty checkbox" height="150px">

 ### Safety